xsantanax/chat-interface/README.md

 - [Next.js](https://nextjs.org/docs) - Chosen as the React framework because it is designed specifically for serving web applications.
 It adds server-side rendering and routing capabilities, improving performance and SEO.
 It is also recommended by React.
   [`(See React recommended frameworks)`](https://react.dev/learn/start-a-new-react-project)

-- **TypeScript** - Enhances code quality and developer productivity by adding static typing to JavaScript, catching errors during development.
+- [TypeScript](https://www.typescriptlang.org/) - Enhances code quality and developer productivity by adding static typing to JavaScript, catching errors during development.

-- **ContextAPI** - Chosen for state management because it provides a centralized way to manage state in React applications using native functions, making data sharing between components more manageable and efficient.
+- [ContextAPI](https://react.dev/reference/react/createContext) - Chosen for state management because it provides a centralized way to manage state in React applications using native functions, making data sharing between components more manageable and efficient.

-- **SASS** - A CSS preprocessor that adds features like variables, mixins, and nesting, making styling more organized and maintainable.
+- [SASS](https://sass-lang.com) - A CSS preprocessor that adds features like variables, mixins, and nesting, making styling more organized and maintainable.

 ### 2. Server-Side (Backend) Architecture:

-- Node.js: A runtime environment for executing JavaScript code on the server side, enabling scalable and efficient backend development.
+- [Node] - Chosen for creating the API, since it allows for building scalable and efficient server-side applications using JavaScript.

-- MongoDB: A NoSQL database that offers scalability, flexibility, and compatibility with Node.js, suitable for storing and managing application data.
+- [MongoDB] - Chosen for storing and managing data due to its robustness and scalability, with its NoSQL model providing efficient handling of complex data structures and seamless integration with Node.js.

 ### 3. Testing and Quality Assurance:

-- Jest and React Testing Library: Tools for writing and executing unit tests and integration tests for frontend components, ensuring code reliability and correctness.
+- [Jest](https://jestjs.io/) and [React Testing Library](https://testing-library.com/docs/react-testing-library/intro/) - Chosen for testing the application frontend, with Jest as the testing framework (test runner) and React Testing Library for testing React components, enabling unit tests and integration tests execution and ensuring code reliability and correctness.

+- [Vercel Insights] and [Lighthouse] were chosen for performance testing.

 <!-- - API Testing: Additional frameworks or tools can be used to test backend API endpoints and functionality, ensuring robustness and stability. -->

-### 4. Deployment and Scalability:
+### 4. Continuous Integration and Continuous Deployment

+- Git - Chosen as Version Control System (VCS) for managing different software versions effectively.

+- Github - Chosen as the platform for hosting and sharing repositories, along with managing development and production environments.

+- Github Actions - Chosen for
+  (Jenkins: Could be used instead of Github Actions)

+- Vercel has been chosen for managing the CI/CD Pipelines (Continuous Integration and Continuous Deployment Pipelines), watching updates on Github and automatically building, testing and deploying new pushed versions.
+This reduces manual errors and improves deployment speed.

 <!-- - Docker and Kubernetes: Containerization using Docker and orchestration with Kubernetes facilitate deployment and scalability of containerized applications, improving efficiency and management. -->

-- CI/CD Pipelines: Continuous Integration and Continuous Deployment pipelines automate testing, building, and deployment processes, reducing manual errors and improving deployment speed.

 ### 5. Security: